 To get to know this year’s queer pioneers a little better, we interviewed each individual on their challenges, triumphs, advice and more.

-Throughout the next month, IQ will publish a new interview each day.
-Catch up on the previous interview with Alexandra Ampofo, promoter at Live Nation-owned Metropolis.
+Throughout the next month, IQ will publish a new interview each day, starting with Alexandra Ampofo (she/her/hers), promoter at Live Nation-owned Metropolis in London, UK.

 Tell us about a personal triumph in your career

 Starting Women Connect was a personal triumph.
 I feel a sense of responsibility to give back, and the fact that I can tangibly do that with my resources is a win!
 With all the amazing women in my team and mentors who have donated their time along the way, we have been able to create a progressive community and safe space.

 What advice could you give to young queer professionals?

 Take your time and trust the process.
 No matter how others make you feel, there’s actually no rush and plenty of room for us all to exist in the same space.